TZstatsADS/Spring2019-Proj2-grp5/README.md

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
 + Xia, Xin: Update and complete the shiny structure, contribute to Map and Report menu,create map for Rentals,Citibike and Garden,find and clean the datasets, update the github page.
 + Hu, Yiyao: Update the shiny structure, contribute to Map and Report menu, create Histogram plot ,Parcoords plot, Radar plot and Chart plot, find and clean the datasets,update the github page.
-+ Wang, Zixiao:Update the shiny structure,contribute to Introduction, Map, Report,and Data menu, write articles,create Histogram plot and Radar plot,find and clean the datasets, update the github page, prepare for presentation.
++ Wang, Zixiao: Update the shiny structure,contribute to Introduction, Map, Report,and Data menu, write articles,create Histogram plot and Radar plot,find and clean the datasets, update the github page, prepare for presentation.

 + **Data source**:
 	+ The air quality dataset with map file can be found at [nyc.gov](http://a816-dohbesp.nyc.gov/IndicatorPublic/PublicTracking.aspx)
-	+ The NYC Greenthumb Communicty Gardens can be found at [data.ny.gov](https://data.ny.gov/)
+	+ The NYC Greenthumb Communicty Gardens can be found at [cityofnewyork.us](https://data.cityofnewyork.us/Environment/NYC-Greenthumb-Community-Gardens/ajxm-kzmj)
 	+ The Citi Bike dataset can be found at [citibikenyc.com](https://www.citibikenyc.com/system-data)
+	+ The Rentals dataset can be found at [coredata.nyc](http://app.coredata.nyc/?mlb=false&ntii=rent_asking_med&ntr=Community%20District&mz=14&vtl=https%3A%2F%2Fthefurmancenter.carto.com%2Fu%2Fnyufc%2Fapi%2Fv2%2Fviz%2F691a2b7c-94d7-46ac-ac4d-9a589cb2c6ed%2Fviz.json&mln=true&mlp=true&mlat=40.718&ptsb=&nty=2017&mb=roadmap&pf=%7B%22subsidies%22%3Atrue%7D&md=table&mlv=false&mlng=-73.996&btl=Borough&atp=neighborhoods#)

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.